by Elizabeth Smith, M.D.

 Nattokinase safely breaks down blood clots.
 Nattokinase breaks down adhesions from Endometriosis.
 Adhesions

 are scar tissue on the bowel from the bleeding that occurs with endometriosis.
-To read more about Fibrovan, Nattokinase, and Endometriosis click here.
+To read more about Endovan, Nattokinase, and Endometriosis click here.

-The Nattokinase in Fibrovan is complexed to maltodextrin which makes it last in the human body 8-12 hours vs
+The Nattokinase in Endovan is complexed to maltodextrin which makes it last in the human body 8-12 hours vs

 2-3 hours for others.
 Nattokinase also seems to have great variability